delphictruth/whenedenwaslost-01/src/site/notes/Crystals/Roonstones.md

 Roonstones are extremely valuable crystals found in the Umboo province on [[Navigational/Planets/Roon\|Roon]].
 Roonstones can be encoded with poems and sayings, and some forms (such as the **Kessum** crystals) will randomly bounce electronic signals off of surrounding objects.

 The majority of the known Roonstone caches were destroyed by Roon's former dictator.
-It is suspected that they may be used as [[Crystals/Lightsaber crystals\|lightsaber crystals]], but the theory is untested.
+It is suspected that they may be used as [[Crystals/Lightsaber crystal\|lightsaber crystals]], but the theory is untested.

 **Locations**:: [[Navigational/Planets/Roon\|Roon]]
 **Colors**:: White